Pregnancy & Doulas: Doctor’s Perspective of what to expect

 Yes, doulas are in a sense a form of pain control themselves.

 With continuous support; laboring mothers are less likely to request an epidural or pain medication and can end up feeling less pain according to studies.

-The human mind and spirit is extremely powerful and is capable of blocking out and focusing beyond painful situations if properly trained and supported.
+The human mind and spirit are extremely powerful and are capable of blocking out and focusing beyond painful situations if properly trained and supported.